 The following is an op-ed that I wrote at the invitation of the Chicago Tribune in August 2020 that was never published.
 Long story short: They wanted me to introduce myself, “dumb it down,” and make it more “relatable.”
 I appreciated the feedback, but didn’t want to turn what I’d written into a personal essay—or compromise the content.

 I changed a few words for clarity, but this submission is otherwise the same as what I sent to the Editor.
-Reading it in Spring 2022 makes me sad, but also makes me smile.
+Reading it in Spring 2022 [Edit: and again in June 2025] makes me sad, but also makes me smile.

 I’m posting it now as a record of what I thought and felt at the time.